A four-season resort area

 To the east, Lac Beauport offers an ideal setting for kayaking, pedal boating, and sailing.

-Toward the center, wildlife observation and northern pike fishing await at Lac St-Charles.
-The region is also popular among bird lovers, who visit the area to observe the 160 species that inhabit the wetlands of Marais du Nord.
+Toward the center, the region is popular among bird lovers, who visit the area to observe the 160 species that inhabit the wetlands of Marais du Nord.

 If you continue along your way you'll come upon the Lac-Delage resort area.